Web Analytics

 }

-// We jump to the next item
+// Linear probing: jump to the next index or wrap around

 idx++;

-if (buckets.length==idx) idx = 0;
+if (buckets.length == idx) idx = 0;

 }